kitronyx/KLib3/README.md

 ## Command Code Usage

-You can send commands by either string name or numeric code.
+You can send commands using either predefined constants or numeric codes.

 ### Python Example
 ```python